lucaspaulukx/plza-bag-editor/README.md

 1. Dump your save file using JKSV or similar
 2. Copy your save file to your PC
-3. Download the Source Code ZIP from the [Releases](https://github.com/azalea-w/plza-recovery/releases) Section
+3. Download latest release ZIP from the [Releases](https://github.com/azalea-w/plza-recovery/releases) Section
 4. Open your shell (powershell or cmd for windows)
 5. Run the Script like `python <path/to/main.py> <path/to/save/main>`!